 Most feeding occurs on the western side of San Juan Island in the Haro Strait.
 They can also be found feeding off the west coast of Vancouver Island in Swiftsure Bank and up to Tofino.
 K-Pod and L-Pod will travel away from the area during the cold months, traveling South to Monterey, California, and Haida Gwaii.

 Canada has changed its rules to improve the Southern Resident’s access to food by reducing commercial and recreational fishing for Chinook salmon.

 They have also created new sanctuaries for the Southern Residents, closing these areas to vessels.
 These sanctuaries are in place from June 1st through October 31st.

-These sanctuaries are at Saturna and Pender Islands and Swiftsure bank, the most critical feeding areas for the killer whales.
+These sanctuaries are at Saturna and Pender Islands and Swiftsure bank, the most critical feeding areas for killer whales.
 Only emergency vessels and vessels for indigenous food and ceremonial and social fisheries will be allowed in these areas.

 Canada has also introduced new distances that vessels must stay back from the Southern Residents at 437 yards.
-An introduction of a slower speed of 7 knots has been introduced for all smaller vessels within one kilometer of killer whales.
+An introduction of a slower speed of 7 knots has been submitted for all smaller vessels within one kilometer of killer whales.